2022 Bratislava shooting: Investigation

 Police did not initially determine a motive for the shooting.
-On October 14, the police confirmed it as being investigated as a hate crime with the possibility for the crime to be reclassified as a terrorist attack.

-On October 14, the police stated they did not have any information about the attacker's sympathies for extreme ideologies prior to the killing.
-The police refused to confirm or deny whether the attacker had foreign accomplices, but confirmed that the investigation of the crime will include Interpol and the Federal Bureau of Investigation.
+On 14 October, the police confirmed it as being investigated as a hate crime with the possibility for the crime to be reclassified as a terrorist attack.
+The same day, the police stated they did not have any information about the attacker's sympathies for extreme ideologies prior to the killing.
+The police refused to confirm or deny whether the attacker had foreign accomplices, but confirmed that the investigation of the crime will include Interpol and the FBI.

 The police confirmed reports that the attacker returned to his home after the shooting.
 He had a fight with his parents who reportedly knew of the attack but did not report it to the police.
-The attacker switched the murder weapon with another one, which he later used for suicide.
+The attacker switched the murder weapon with a different one, which he later used for suicide.
 The murder weapon was found in the house alongside a suicide note.
-The parents are under investigation for failure to report the suspicious behavior of their son to the police.
+The parents were under investigation for failure to report the suspicious behavior of their son to the police.

+The investigation was closed in December 2023, confirming Juraj Krajčík was the perpetrator of the act.
+According to the special prosecutor, Daniel Lipšic, Krajčík initially targeted the Prime Minister Eduard Heger and waited in front of his house but changed his target to Tepláreň when he realized he would not be able to get close to the politician.
+Krajčík called a suicide prevention line two days before the deed, saying he was "very afraid but had to die".
+It was further confirmed that Krajčík's parents were aware of their son's actions and his plans to commit suicide but took no action to obstruct the plans or inform the authorities.

+Victims

+The shooting claimed two victims: Juraj Vankulič, a non-binary person, and Matúš Horváth, a bisexual man.

+Juraj Vankulič

+Juraj Vankulič was born in Žilina on 1 February 1996, to their mother Dana, not having met their biological father.
+As a child they were baptised, and used to sing at a local church.
+They had a close relationship with their step-father and their younger brother Samko.

+Growing up, Vankulič went to study abroad in Denmark.
+They held a C2 level Cambridge English language proficiency certificate.
+After returning from Denmark, they were employed at a H&M clothing store in Bratislava, with Vankulič working as a visual merchandiser.

+Around the age of 15, they came out as gay and later as nonbinary, using he/they pronouns.
+Among their interests and hobbies were poetry, dance, fashion and drag performance under the name Sue Cidal.
+Their dream was to move to Prague.